 - Riders can't ride on the street with a posted speed limit over 25 mph unless they are in a bike lane.

-- Riders must stay on the right side of the road and closer to the curb if a bike lane is not available.
+- Riders must stay on the right side of the road and closer to the curb if a bike lane is unavailable.

 Can you ride electric scooters on the sidewalk?

 The law varies from state to state.
-However, in California, electric scooters are not permitted on sidewalks unless riders leave or enter a property.
+However, electric scooters are not permitted on sidewalks unless riders leave or enter a property in California.

 Where can I find electric scooters?